gorkang/jsPsychMonkeys/README.md

 - `debug_file = TRUE` Activate DEBUG mode and store all the console output in the `outputs/log`

 - `big_container = TRUE` Sets the Shared memory size (/dev/shm) to 2 gigabytes.
 This is useful to avoid long/complex protocols to crash

+- `disable_web_security = TRUE` If you are running a local protocol that loads external files (e.g. consent form in a html file), you may need this